explorable-viz/esop2025/author-response/response.md

 - _Continuations and eliminators_.
 We understand the concern and address this in (R3) above.

-### List of proposed changes
+## List of proposed changes

+### Minor discussion points

-- [Reviewer A] Discuss (e.g. in 6.3) benefits of developing this approach for general-purpose language vs. a visualisation DSL like Vega (Reviewer A)
+- Discuss (e.g. in 6.3) benefits of developing this approach for general-purpose language vs. a visualisation DSL like Vega (Reviewer A)
-- [Reviewer A] Related work: consider relationship to developments in provenance for aggregates or recursive queries; and potential for using the conjugate operators identified here in other settings with negation (e.g. databases).
+- Related work: consider relationship to developments in provenance for aggregates or recursive queries; and potential for using the conjugate operators identified here in other settings with negation (e.g. databases) (Reviewer A).

 ***